 The history of research into hibernation has been primarily focussed on rodents because they are easier to catch and keep in captivity than some other mammal species.
 However their use of torpor is solely seasonal and they do not have the added energy pressures of costly locomotion.
 Bats exist at an extreme end of the spectrum.
 They are much smaller than many rodents and flight prohibits them from storing large quantities of body fat.
 They also undergo torpor daily and need to have perfected the process to survive.
 More recently scientists have investigated the patterns of torpor in a few bat species but there is still much information to be gathered.

 What Bats Eat

-Nectivorous bats have long muzzles and long protruding tongues that have a brush tip that gathers pollen quickly and efficiently.
-Flowers of the plants pollinated by bats angle downward, and shaped and sized just right for a bat to insert their head and shoulders.
+Nectivorous bats have long muzzles and long protruding tongues that have a brush tip to gather pollen quickly and efficiently.
+Flowers of the plants pollinated by bats angle downward, and are shaped and sized just right for a bat to insert their head and shoulders.
 In fact, recent research has suggested that some flowers in the New World are shaped to reflect the echolocation calls of foraging bats so that they can find the pollen of that flower.
-Most have an abundance of nectar, open at night and have a strong smell.
+Most of these flowers have an abundance of nectar, are open at night, and have a strong smell.